 - Get out of the tub and gently pat dry body with a towel.
 Be careful not to damage your blistered skin.

-- Soak everyday in Epsom salt water till your chicken pox is cured.
+- Soak every day in Epsom salt water until your chicken pox is cured.

 2nd way to use Epsom salt for chickenpox: Compress

 - Warm water- 1 gallon (a little more than 3.5 liters)

 - A clean cloth

 - Mix the Epsom salt in warm water.

 - Now dip the cloth in this water and saturate it.

 - Take out the cloth and apply on your skin where there are blisters.